Mentions

 type

-location (for entities that have a location)
+location (for entries that have a location)

 Fields available for characters